vipulnaik/diet-exercise-health/notes/itches-tracking.md

 The recording isn't necessarily comprehensive, as sometimes I scratch an itch without even consciously thinking about it.
 This might also explain why the number of recordings reduced over the days.
+But it could also be that I imagined itches in the earlier days because I was more primed to tracking them.

 Thursday October 17